|

 if their parents or grandparents married at the church;

-Registers While some of our old parish registers (and all marriage registers) are now at the county archives in Shrewsbury, we still have some registers here dating back over a hundred years.
+While some of our old parish registers (and all marriage registers) are now at the county archives in Shrewsbury, we still have some registers here dating back over a hundred years.
 Contact the rector by phone or email if you wish to find about a particular baptism or burial register for one of the six parishes.
-We hope that you find on this web site the information you want.

 Contacts: